webstaxx/Tallyne/README.md

 ### Input/Output:
 - `# radio "Hello World" to IO` - Prints "Hello World" to the Terminal
-- `# ask IO for "What is your name"` - Asks for input from the user If the input is not specifically stored into "it"
+- `# beg IO for "What is your name"` - Asks for input from the user.
+The input will get stored into "it"

 ### Mathematical:
 - `# add (number1) and (number2)` - Adds two numbers 1 and 2 (Any number of numbers could be added by separating them with `and`)
 - `# subtract (number1) and (number2)` - Subtracts second number from first number (Any number of numbers could be subtracted from the previous by separating them with `and`)
 - `# multiply (number1) and (number2)` - Multiplies two numbers 1 and 2 (Any number of numbers could be multiplied by separating them with `and`)
 - `# divide (number1) and (number2)` - Divides first number by second number and returns the quotient
-- `# modulus (number1) and (number2)` - Divides first number by second number and returns the remainder Any of these performed independantly without being stored into any specific variable, will get stored to "it"
+- `# modulus (number1) and (number2)` - Divides first number by second number and returns the remainder.

+Any of these performed independently without being stored into any specific variable, will get stored to "it"

 ### If-Else:
 Since tasks are single lined, for the ease of Interpreting the code, if.. else if..
 Tasks have to be separated into different checklists.